dfwood/js-mq/README.md

 A JS helper library to detect screen size by named breakpoints.
 Based off of the [sass-mq](https://www.npmjs.com/package/sass-mq) library.

 ## Quick start guide
 This documentation assumes you are familiar with and using the ES6 JavaScript syntax in your project.
-This code will not work in environments the do not support the ES6 syntax without transpiling into ES5.

 All breakpoint definitions use the mobile first approach.
 In this methodology, the pixel size for a breakpoint is the smallest width on the breakpoint.
 The largest width on the breakpoint is 1px less than the next breakpoint size.